TaoStarlit/English/book/presentation.md

     - introduce a problem: suppose (situation) How would you ...?  // Have you ever wondered why it is that ...
     - start with an interesting fact: According the last studying / I read somewhere the other day that, .....
     - start with an anecdote: you know,...
 Have you ever been in the situation where ...
+1. new words for your pre:
+### Tang dynasty, Savage